 Of the 1,054 senior IT professionals asked how familiar they were with container technologies such as those provided by Docker, more than half (59 percent) said they were not at all familiar, but almost 29 percent reported they were somewhat familiar, and nearly 12 percent said they were extremely familiar with them.
 For enterprise IT and software that is less than two years old, that was fairly good recognition.

-Of the 991 of those senior IT pros who were surveyed about their adoption of container technologies such as Docker, more than half (56 percent) reported they were in discovery and evaluation phases, more than 10 percent reported running trials and test projects, about 4 percent cited test and development environments, and about 4 percent cited initial implementation of production applications.
+Of the 991 of those senior IT pros who were surveyed about their adoption of container technologies such as Docker, more than half (56 percent) reported they were in the discovery and evaluation phases, more than 10 percent reported running trials and test projects, about 4 percent cited test and development environments, and about 4 percent cited initial implementation of production applications.

 Slightly more than 2 percent of respondents said they were using Docker and containers for broad implementation of production applications; nearly 20 percent reported no plans, and 3 percent were unfamiliar with the technologies.

-The research also revealed another example of a sort of “Open Source Community 2.0,” in which end users are much more participatory, involved and influential in project and product road maps.
+The research also revealed another example of a sort of “Open Source Community 2.0,” in which end users are much more participatory, involved, and influential in project and product road maps.

-There is an increasingly prominent role for enterprise end users in open source software, whereby users and customers are now much more active in terms of focus, features and road map, as conversations with vendors, investors and customers have indicated.
+There is an increasingly prominent role for enterprise end users in open source software, whereby users and customers are now much more active in terms of focus, features, and road map, as conversations with vendors, investors, and customers have indicated.
 This has been apparent in the OpenStack community, where large telecommunications and media companies are sharing notes on common challenges and best practices.